AlextheYounga/us-federal-code/usc/title-50-war-and-national-defense/chapter-42-atomic-energy-defense-provisions/frontmatter.md

 2660.
 Design and use of prototypes of nuclear weapons for intelligence purposes.

+2661.
+Protection of certain nuclear facilities and assets from unmanned aircraft.

 #### Part B—Classified Information ####

 2671.
 Review of certain documents before declassification and release.